 Detergents used in biomedical laboratories are mild surfactants (=surface acting agents), used for the disruption of cell membranes (cell lysis) and the release of intracellular materials in a soluble form.
 Detergents break the protein-protein, protein-lipid and lipid-lipid associations, denature proteins and other macromolecules, prevent unspecific binding in immunochemical assays and protein crystallization.

 There are many types of detergents.
 New detergents, usually for specific applications, are continually being developed .
-This review the characteristics and applications of most common detergents.
+This article reviews the characteristics and applications of most common detergents.

 |ionic||sodium dodecyl sulfate (SDS), deoxycholate, cholate, sarkosyl|

 |non-ionic||triton X-100, DDM, digitonin, tween 20, tween 80|